Last updated on

 How to Make Coconut Cream Easter Eggs

-SECOND STEP: Beat in 2 cups of the powdered sugar.
-Beat in the remaining 2 cups of powdered sugar, stirring with a sturdy wooden spoon when the mixture becomes too thick to use a hand beater (a standing mixer will beat everything just fine).
+Beat in the remaining two cups of powdered sugar, stirring with a sturdy wooden spoon when the mixture becomes too thick to use a hand mixer (a stand mixer will beat everything just fine).

 FIFTH STEP: Line a baking sheet with parchment paper.